Militant Main Index | Encyclopedia of Trotskyism | Marxists’ Internet Archive

 A.F.of L. Opens Up in the South

-1930 to Be “Lean Tought” Year
+1930 to Be “Lean Tough” Year

 Poverty Spreads in St. Louis

-Export Industries Will Be Hit heavily
+Export Industries Will Be Hit Heavily

 Pullman Co.
-Absorbs Norotrious Union Foe
+Absorbs Notorious Union Foe

-Racketeer is Pal of Matty Woll by Harvey O’Connor
+Racketeer is Pal of Matty Woll, by Harvey O’Connor

 12 Lynchings Known in 1929

-Meeting in Philadelphia N.C.
-Wants Anti-Labor Law, Too
+Meeting in Philadelphia

-The Defense of the Soviet Union and the Opposition by L.D.
+The Defense of the Soviet Union and the Opposition, by L.D.
 Trotsky

 Throughout the World of Labor

-Ponaic Has “Novel” Way to Cut Wages
+Pontiac Has “Novel” Way to Cut Wages

-Uemployment Raises Mortgage Shut-downs by Joseph Hunter
+Uemployment Raises Mortgage Shut-downs, by Joseph Hutter

-A Bit in Olgin’s Infamy
+A Bit of Olgin’s Infamy

 Where to Buy The Militant

-Volume III No. 3 January 18, 1930, New York, NY
+Vol. III No. 3, January 18, 1930, New York, NY

 THE MILITANT